dkarell/dkarell.github.io/_pages/ai_for_social_science_methods.md

 - Background and overview

+  - "On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?" by Bender, et al. (2021) [link](https://dl.acm.org/doi/10.1145/3442188.3445922)
   - "Introduction to Neural Transfer Learning With Transformers for Social Science Text Analysis" by Wankmüller in *Sociological Methods & Research* (2022) [link](https://journals.sagepub.com/doi/abs/10.1177/00491241221134527)
   - "Start Generating: Harnessing Generative Artificial Intelligence for Sociological Research" by Davidson in *Socius* (2024) [link](https://journals.sagepub.com/doi/full/10.1177/23780231241259651)
+  - "Embers of Autoregression Show How Large Language Models are Shaped by the Problem They are Trained to Solve" by McCoy, et al. (2024) in *PNAS* [link](https://www.pnas.org/doi/10.1073/pnas.2322420121)
   - "Integrating Generative Artificial Intelligence into Social Science Research" by Davidson and Karell in *Sociological Methods & Research* (2025) [link](https://journals.sagepub.com/doi/abs/10.1177/00491241251339184)